-- 1. Examinations will consist of multiple-choice questions. - 2.
-The midterm examination will be held during the lecture time. - 3.
-The final examination will last two hours, and will be scheduled by the Registrar. - 4.
-A non-programmable calculator may be used in the examinations.
+- 1. Examinations will consist of multiple choice questions. - 2.
+The midterm examination will be held during the lecture time.
+The exam must be completed during the specified time.
+Extra time will not be given for any reason. - 3.
+The final examination will last for two hours and will be scheduled by the Registrar.
+The exam must be completed during the specified time.
+Extra time will not be given for any reason.